7thSamurai/nodebuilder/README.md

 *Note: Instead of running the very last command, you have the option to alternatively open the generated .sln file and use Visual Studio directly.*

 ## Running

+A **DOOM** WAD file is required to use this program.
+If you do not own **DOOM**, I suggest using the original shareware WAD which is freely available, and can be found [here](https://doomwiki.org/wiki/DOOM1.WAD).

+You may then start the NodeBuilder by running:

 ```
 $ bin/nodebuilder [WAD PATH] [MAPS...]
 [OPTIONS...]